adamsilver/fdpb/02-a-checkout-flow.md

 ![Multiple pages, no accordion](./images/boots2.png)

 This converted a lot better.
 Although I can't remember the exact numbers, the client was happy with the results.
 Six years later, in 2014, at Just Eat, the same thing happened.
 We redesigned the single-page checkout flow so that each section became its own page.
 This time I noted the numbers.
-The result was a 5% increase in conversion.
-This is equated to 2 million orders a year.
+The result was a whopping 5% increase in conversion.
+This equated to 2 million orders a year.
 That’s *orders*, not revenue.

 ![Just Eat checkout](./images/justeat.png)